Healthy Homes Assessment Marewa

 Marewa Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of the inside but you must ensure there is somewhere for surface, rain and ground water to go and to prevent it from getting inside.
-When it is damp and moisture, it’s typically what you don’t see that can cause a lot of trouble and end up causing the property to suffer and affecting your tenant’s well-being.
+The security of your rental home from the effects of moisture isn’t just a matter of what’s inside the building; you have to ensure there is somewhere to allow surface, rain and ground water to go and prevent it from getting into the building.
+When it concerns damp and moisture it’s typically the things you don’t notice that can become a big problem and end up causing damage to your investment and harming your tenant’s health.

-Rental properties must be equipped with efficient drainage to eliminate the stormwater and surface waters and ground water, including an appropriate outfall or runoff.
-Making sure the water has a place to go and that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties require to have efficient drainage to remove floodwaters, surface water, and groundwater, with the proper outfall or runoff.
+Making sure the water has a place to go and that it doesn’t get sucked into structures is an important aspect of keeping your property dry.

-Alongside an irrigation system to stop water ingress, if the rental is enclosed between your floor and the ground, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+In addition to a drainage system to avoid water ingress, if the rental is enclosed between your floor and surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-The ground-moisture barrier usually a polythene sheet laid over the ground, to block any moisture from the ground from accumulating into the structure.
-It also helps in preventing water damage to the floor insulation.
+An underground moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture from the ground from accumulating into the property.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection